We have audited the attached Balance Sheet of Asit C Mehta Financial

-(b) According to the information and explanations given to us, there
+(b) According to the information and explanations given to us, no

-are no disputed amounts payable in respect of income tax, wealth tax,
+disputed amounts payable in respect of income tax, wealth tax, service

-service tax, sales tax, customs duty, excise duty and cess.
-Details of
+tax, sales tax, customs duty, excise duty and cess.
+Details of disputed

-disputed dues in respect of Foreign Exchange Regulation Act and Service
+dues in respect of Foreign Exchange Regulation Act and Service Tax

-Tax which have not been deposited as on March 31, 2010 on account of
+which have not been deposited as on March 31, 2009 on account of any

 (10) The Company does not have any accumulated losses at the end of the